Analytic–synthetic distinction: The possibility of metaphysics

 After ruling out the possibility of analytic a posteriori propositions, and explaining how we can obtain knowledge of analytic a priori propositions, Kant also explains how we can obtain knowledge of synthetic a posteriori propositions.
 That leaves only the question of how knowledge of synthetic a priori propositions is possible.
 This question is exceedingly important, Kant maintains, because all scientific knowledge (for him Newtonian physics and mathematics) is made up of synthetic a priori propositions.
 If it is impossible to determine which synthetic a priori propositions are true, he argues, then metaphysics as a discipline is impossible.
 The remainder of the Critique of Pure Reason is devoted to examining whether and how knowledge of synthetic a priori propositions is possible.

-Logical positivists
+Mathematics and Synthetic Apriori Propositions.

+One example Kant gives of a possibly synthetic apriori propositions are the propositions of mathematics.
+The mathematical equation that 10 = 0.2x 50 is true regardless of experience thus making it a priori, but not analytic.
+Mathematical propositions are not analytic in that 10 does not self evidently contain 0.2x50, in the same way that the concept bachelor contains the categories of unmarried and male.

+The Importance of Synthetic Apriori Propositions to Kant's metaphysics

+Kant's advocacy for his metaphysics in Critique of Pure Reason can be seen as relying on the possibility of synthetic apriori claims.
+If synthetic apriori propositions are possible, it supposes a certain metaphysical worldview, much of the Critique of Pure reason then relies on the possibility of synthetic apriori propositions to justify a worldview.
+One could reduce Kant's argument into a simple form: If Kant's metaphysics is true, then synthetic apriori propositions are possible.

+Frege and the logical positivists

 Frege revision of Kantian definition

 Over a hundred years later, a group of philosophers took interest in Kant and his distinction between analytic and synthetic propositions: the logical positivists.